infinum/wordpress-handbook/.github/ISSUE_TEMPLATE/typo-report.md

 ---
 name: Typo report
-about: You find a typo in one of the handbook pages
+about: You found a typo in one of the handbook pages
 title: "[Typo]"
 labels: Typo
 assignees: ''